 Disadvantages of Hydraulic cement:

-- As soon as mixed, hydraulic cements stays workable for less than 10 to 15 minutes.
+- As soon as mixed, hydraulic cement stays workable for less than 10 to 15 minutes.

 - Avoid using it when the temperature is below 40 degrees.